 During nerve injury, Schwann cells take on a nerve regeneration role, whereby they break down the myelin and the damaged axon, produce neurotrophic factors that provide cellular guidance of the regenerating axon (neurite), and re-myelinate the neurite restoring function of the nerve.
 This feature makes them invaluable for aiding in the neural repair of patients suffering from nerve damage due to trauma, however, the number of Schwann cells is limited, making a traumatic injury difficult to repair.

-In this study, bone marrow mononuclear cells were plated in medium that promoted growth and expansion of adherent BMSCs expressing well known mesenchymal phenotypic markers CD73, CD90, and CD105.
-Through directed differentiation, BMSCs were differentiated into bone marrow-derived Schwann cells, resulting in a morphology and the expression of molecular phenotypic markers consistent with in vivo Schwann cells.
+In this study, bone marrow mononuclear cells were plated in medium that promoted growth and expansion of adherent MSCs expressing well known mesenchymal phenotypic markers CD73, CD90, and CD105.
+Through directed differentiation, MSCs were differentiated into bone marrow-derived Schwann cells, resulting in a morphology and the expression of molecular phenotypic markers consistent with in vivo Schwann cells.
 Furthermore, bone marrow-derived Schwann cells supported neurite growth via secretion of neurotrophic factors and formed PNS-type myelin segments along neurites in vitro.
 To determine in vivo functionality, bone marrow-derived Schwann cells were transplanted into a rat model with sciatic nerve injury and, consequently, guided axonal regrowth and myelination.

 “Taken together, this study demonstrates that the human bone marrow harbors neuro-ectodermal progenitors that can be enriched, expanded, and directed to differentiate into functionally mature, fate-committed Schwann cells.
 The results hold promise for further development into an autologous cell source for implantation as a treatment strategy for nerve injuries or peripheral neuropathies.”